 The Changing Reality of Disability in America: 2020

 This documentary film and research project reexamines the experience of disability in America, and shines a light on the stories of those all too often left behind.
-Register for a virtual premiere screening event on August 19th.
+Watch the documentary below and read the full research report.

 Opportunities for learning through IHCD include a Lunch & Learn series, trainings, workshops and events.
 Internship and fellowship opportunities are also available all-year-round.